-Whether you are a resident, property owner or business operator, becoming a Local Government alderman can be the most direct and rewarding way to contribute to your local community.
+Whether you are a resident, property owner or business operator, becoming a Local Government Councillor can be the most direct and rewarding way to contribute to your local community.

 Councils are complex and vibrant organisations that require talented and dedicated individuals to participate in making the decisions that count.
 Deciding whether to stand is an important decision.

 The Nomination period for candidates closes at noon on Monday, 25 September.

 Elections are conducted by the Tasmanian Electoral Commission (TEC).
 Information on dates and further information for those considering standing as a candidate is available from the TEC.